vincentarelbundock/Rdatasets/doc/Ecdat/rst/RetSchool.rst

    lived in south in 1976 ?

 smsa76
-   lived in smsa in 1976 ?
+   lived in SMSA in 1976 ?

 region
    region, a factor with levels (``un``, ``midatl``, ``enc``, ``wnc``, ``sa``, ``esc``, ``wsc``, ``m``, ``p``)

 smsa66
-   lived in smsa in 1966 ?
+   lived in SMSA in 1966 ?

 momdad14
    lived with both parents at age 14 ?